wp-plugins/facebook-login-afo/readme.txt

 4. Go to `Appearance->Widgets` ,in available widgets you will find `FB Login Widget AFO` widget, drag it to chosen widget area where you want it to appear.
 5. Now visit your site and you will see the login form section.

+* If you want to translate the plugin in your language please translate the sample .PO file and mail me the the file at demoforafo@gmail.com and I will include that in the language file.
+Sample .PO file can be downloaded from <a href="http://aviplugins.com/language-sample/flw-es_ES.po">here</a>

 == Frequently Asked Questions ==

 = For any kind of problem =